 May (5) + 2026 (1) = 6

-To embrace one another with our whole hearts is perhaps the greatest act of recognition and appreciation there is. – Maria Popova
+“To embrace one another with our whole hearts is perhaps the greatest act of recognition and appreciation there is.” – Maria Popova

-Uranus is in now in Gemini and people…the flags of the gosh darn individualists are flying.
+Uranus is in now in Gemini and people…the flags of the uber individualists are flying.
 It’s a time when narrow definitions simply fail to capture the spirit of life.
 As a counterpoint, there are also all sorts of diversions, misdirections, straight out ruses designed to catch our attention…with surprise, pop and sizzle.
 Don’t look over there, we’re told…look here.

-Lord knows we’ve been groomed for this…brought to a place of distraction with our screens and the pyrotechnic gyrations of this generation’s charlatans, but my oh my we must, now more than ever move closer to what’s true, what we know deep in our marrow, constitutes realness down to the bone.
+Lord knows we’ve been groomed for this…brought to a place of distraction with our screens and the pyrotechnic gyrations of this generation’s charlatans, but oh my we must, now more than ever move closer to what’s true, what we know deep in our marrow, constitutes realness down to the bone.

-That’s what Pluto in residence in maverick Aquarius, the newest grand diva of the zodiac, requires, nay , demands!
+That’s what Pluto in residence in maverick Aquarius, the grand diva of the zodiac, requires, nay , demands!
 This is not about fakery, this is playing life for keeps.

-The above is simply a predicate to this month’s numerology, which in this ONE Universal YEAR, and SIX Universal MONTH, asks us to take action to bring care and community to the forefront.
+The above is simply a predicate to this month’s numerology, which in this ONE Universal YEAR, and SIX Universal MONTH.
+It asks us to take action to bring care and community to the forefront.
 This isn’t just see one, do one, teach one in need, this is embrace one, with all the energy and vigor we can muster.

-“The Lovers card may also be understood alongside key ideas from the philosopher and theologian Søren Kierkegaard: we face an existential choice between … life paths, either one(s) willfully hedonistic or one(s) grounded in our sense of ethical duty.” – Benebel Wen
+“(In) The Lovers card … we face an existential choice between … (two) life paths… one willfully hedonistic or one grounded in our sense of ethical duty.” – Benebell Wen

 “I love you a bushel and a peck